stephen-fox/wgu/README.md

 - `peerN` - The address of peer number N as they appear in the WireGuard configuration file.
 For example, "peer0" would be the address of the first peer in the WireGuard configuration file
-- `<pub-base64>` - The address of the peer with the corresponding base64-encoded public key (for use with automatic address planning mode)

 ## Helper commands